What do Recycling Symbols Mean?

 If you have ever looked at the back of a plastic bottle or the bottom of a plastic bag, you have noticed different symbols and numbers there.
 But what do they even mean?
-Well, in short, some plastics are safer and more easily recyclable than others.
-These numbers and symbols give you a good idea of what type of plastic you’re holding in your hand.
+Well, in short, Will Recycling Make a Difference These numbers and symbols give you a good idea of what type of plastic you’re holding in your hand.
 Take a look at this short list to learn what does each number mean and how you can better serve the best interests of recycling and our environment.

-In total, there are seven different numbers found within triangles on plastic bottles and containers (1-7).These were created to promote plastic recycling through better material separation.
-Each of these symbols offer some kind of information about the harmful chemicals used in producing the plastics, the safety of the plastic, how biodegradable it is, and how likely it can result in leaching.
+In total, there are seven different numbers found within triangles on plastic bottles and containers (1-7).Will Recycling Make a Difference Each of these symbols offer some kind of information about the harmful chemicals used in producing the plastics, the safety of the plastic, how biodegradable it is, and how likely it can result in leaching.
 Keep reading to learn what each means.

 1. Polyethylene Terephthalate (PETE or PET)

 The "1" inside a triangle indicates PETE or PET, which is Polyethylene Terephthalate.
 This material is commonly used in soft drinks, beer, and water bottles.
 It’s also found in ovenable food trays, salad dressing and vegetable oil containers, and mouthwash bottles.
-It is not recommended for reuse which means it ends up in the recycling stream quickly.
-2. High Density Polyethylene
+What is a Carbon Footprint Anyway 2.
+High Density Polyethylene

 This kind of mateial is usually colored or opaque and is the one found in milk jugs and detergent or household cleaner bottles.
 HDPE can be easily recycled into plastic lumber, other bottles, or drainage pipes!